 Let’s get to it!

-Tips for Halloween for Dementia that can reduce distress
+Tips for a Safe Halloween for Dementia Caregivers

 - The first tip for a safe Halloween for dementia caregivers is to prepare your kids & your loved ones with dementia.
 Start by explaining what to expect this Halloween, so they know what’s happening and are not surprised or disappointed in the day.